Excodibur/ioBroker.schwoerer-ventcube/README.md

 ### Configuration parameters
 Depending on the building-specific Ventcube setup not all parameters that can be retrieved from or changed via the Ventcube interface will be used.
 Each parameter in the "parameters" folder goes side-by-side with an entry in the "lastUpdate" folder that indicates the last fetch timestamp for each parameter.

-Currently not all parameters that can be retrieved by the Ventcube interface are provided by the adapter due to limited information regarding their purpose.
-They might be added to the adapter in the future though.
+All parameters mentioned in the specification referenced below were added to the adapter and can be accessed via ***Advanced Functions*** option that is configurable during adapter deployment.
+Enabling this option will cause the adapter to periodically retrieve data for 100+ parameters, of which most might not be used in common households.
+Test scope was limited to ***Basic Functions*** (enabled by default).

 #### Most interesting parameters
 - Betriebsart, changeable
 - Stoßlüftung (30 minute level 4 air burst), changeable
-- Innentemperatur
+- Ist Temp Raum 1 (temperature inside house)
 - T10 Außentemperator

 ### Reference system